Choosing specific food niches for your food blog can help you stand out from the thousands of food bloggers out there.

 Air-fryers have been around for a long time now and only recently has everyone started experimenting with them because of social media.

-New niche markets are constantly popping up and if you can capitalize on a new food trend before others do, your blog will have less competition and have the opportunity to position yourself as an authoritative figure in said food niche.
+New niche markets are constantly popping up and if you can capitalize on a new food trend or niche food products before others do, your blog will have less competition and have the opportunity to position yourself as an authoritative figure in said food niche.

 3. Monetizing Your Blog